dhruvrajsinghrathore/Cotton-Field-Detector/README.md

 ### Acreage Calculation

-We used mathematical calculations to obtain acreage from the model outputs.
+We used mathematical calculations that used pixel values to obtain acreage from the model outputs.

 ## Challenges and Solutions